H3yfinn/transport-modeling-guide/README.md

 git clone https://github.com/H3yfinn/transport-modeling-guide.git
 python generate_key.py
 ```
 At this point you will need to organise your config files.
-I couldnt find how to do this more easily so i created 01_create_env.config and put the MAIL_USERNAME and MAIL_PASSWORD in the aws systems-manager/parameters thing.
-Note that the code includes a call to python to created the secret key using *python generate_key.py*.
+I couldnt find how to do this more easily so i created 01_create_env.config and put the MAIL_USERNAME, MAIL_PASSWORD, ENCRYPTION_KEY and SECRET_KEY  in the aws systems-manager/parameters thing.
 ```bash
 pip install awsebcli --upgrade eb init -p python-3.9 transport-modeling-guide